SQL Server Connection Type (SSRS)

 After you publish your report, you may need to change the credentials for the data source so that when the report runs on the report server, the permissions to retrieve the data are valid.

 From a report authoring client, the following options are available to specify credentials:

 Current Windows user (also known as integrated security).

 Use a stored user name and password.

 Prompt the user for credentials.
 This option supports Windows integrated security only.

 No credentials are required.
 To use this option, you must have the unattended execution account configured on the report server.
 For more information, see Configure the Unattended Execution Account (SSRS Configuration Manager) in the Reporting Services documentation in on msdn.microsoft.com.

-For more information, see Data Connections, Data Sources, and Connection Strings in Reporting Services or Specify Credentials in Report Builder.
+For more information, see Data Connections, Data Sources, and Connection Strings (Report Builder and SSRS) or Specify Credentials in Report Builder.

 A query specifies which data to retrieve for a report dataset.
 The columns in the result set for a query populate the field collection for a dataset.
 A report processes only the first result set that a query retrieves.